coolguydork/amsco-ap-world-history-study-guide-companion/Unit-6.7/Connections.md

 ## Builds On

 **[[Unit-6.6/Causes of Migration in an Interconnected World Overview\|Causes of Migration in an Interconnected World Overview]]**
-Topic 6.6 establishes the push and pull factors that drove 19th-century migration — poverty, famine, labor demand, abolition of slavery, colonial recruitment systems.
+[[Unit-6.6/Causes of Migration in an Interconnected World Overview|Topic 6.6]] establishes the push and pull factors that drove 19th-century migration — poverty, famine, labor demand, abolition of slavery, colonial recruitment systems.
 Topic 6.7 follows directly: the migrations *caused* by those factors produced the ethnic enclaves, nativist backlash, discrimination laws, and political organizations covered here.
 Never discuss effects without grounding them in the causes from 6.6.

 ---